-At their meeting, the WACH Working Group voted to change the management level of the herd to from "conservative declining" to "preservative declining" (WACH Working Group 2021).
+At their December 2021 meeting, the WACH Working Group voted to change the management level of the herd to from "conservative declining" to "preservative declining" (WACH Working Group 2021).
 At this management level, one of the WACH Working Groups' management recommendations is: "Harvest restricted to residents only, according to State and Federal law.
 Closure of some Federal public lands to non-qualified users may be necessary."
 However, discussion of WSA21-01 focused on whether or not non-local hunters are deflecting caribou, rather than the new population estimate.
 In discussing future harvest restrictions, focus was placed on avenues for reducing cow harvest, rather than bull harvest by non-Federally qualified users.
-The group voted 11 to 3 in opposition to WSA21-01, in part due to that the moose and caribou closures were not independent.
+The group voted 11 to 3 in opposition to WSA21-01.